TypingHare/movie-app/README.md

 # [Movie App](https://github.com/TypingHare/movie-app)

 > [!NOTE]
-> This branch is the backend of Movie.
-For the Android app see [android branch](https://github.com/TypingHare/movie-app/tree/android).
+> This branch is the backend (server) of Movie.
+For the Android app (client) see the [android branch](https://github.com/TypingHare/movie-app/tree/android).

 ## Installation